pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 ## Description

-__pdjr-skplugin-meta-injector__ provides a service for populating the Signal K data store with meta data describing the data values stored therein.
+__pdjr-skplugin-meta-injector__ provides a mechanism for injecting meta data into the Signal K data store.
 The design of the plugin acknowledges the Signal K specification discussions on [Metadata](https://github.com/SignalK/specification/blob/master/gitbook-docs/data_model_metadata.md).